grafana/grafana/docs/sources/panels-visualizations/query-transform-data/transform-data/index.md

 ### Reduce

-The _Reduce_ transformation applies a calculation to each field in the frame and return a single value.
+Use this transformation to apply a calculation to each field in the frame and return a single value.
 Time fields are removed when applying this transformation.

 Consider the input: